-The remainder of this deliverable summarizes the work of T6.1 - T6.4, starting with an outline of the developed APIs, the chosen representation of statistical data, and a summary of the planned visualization workflow.
-This conceptual part is followed by a description of the visual analytics building blocks - interactive D3.js modules for line charts, donut charts, bar charts, and geographic maps, to be synchronized within the ASAP dashboard (T6.3).
-This portfolio of visualizations is complemented by the Granular Overview Overlay, a novel way to display aggregated statistical data, and a slider mechanism to select time intervals for the analysis.
-D6.2 concludes with technical considerations in terms of rendering and indexing strategy, the scalability of the open API, and rapid deployment in distributed environments.
+The remainder of this deliverable summarizes the work of T6.1 - T6.4, starting with the visual analytics components, the system architecture including an outline of the developed APIs, the chosen representation of statistical data, and a summary of the visualization workflow.
+The visual analytics components are building blocks for full visualization dashboards and include interactive D3.js modules for line charts, donut charts, bar charts, scatter plot and geographic maps, to be synchronized within the ASAP dashboard (T6.3).
+This portfolio of visualizations is complemented by a slider mechanism to select time intervals for the analysis.
+D6.3 concludes with technical considerations in terms of rendering and indexing strategy, the scalability of the open API, and rapid deployment in distributed environments.

-2 www.ecoresearch.net/climate
+4 www.ecoresearch.net/climate